peter88213/yw-cnv/README.md

 * _Heading 3_  -->  New scene title
 * All other text is considered to be chapter/scene description.

+## Requirements

+* LibreOffice 5.4 or more recent.
+* Java Runtime Environment (LibreOffice needs it for macro execution).
+* yWriter 7.

 The  _pywlo_  extension is distributed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).